How to use a credit card to build credit

 Secured card

-Secured credit cards are a lot like traditional, unsecured credit cards except that you make a security deposit before getting one.
-That deposit acts as collateral, similar to a security deposit for an apartment rental.
+Secured credit cards are a lot like traditional, unsecured credit cards, except that you make a security deposit before getting one.
+The deposit acts as collateral, similar to a security deposit for an apartment rental.
 It’s usually refundable, like with the Capital One Platinum Secured card.

 Student card

 Student credit cards are regular credit cards but for college students and recent graduates.
-They usually have some features that are tailored to a student’s lifestyle, like rewards on entertainment, streaming services, meal delivery services or travel purchases.
+They usually have some features tailored to a student’s lifestyle, like rewards on entertainment, streaming services, meal delivery services, or travel purchases.
 Approval requirements may be more relaxed to accommodate applicants who don’t have any credit yet.

-It takes time to build credit.
-But there are some things you can get started on right away:
+Building credit takes time, but there are some things you can get started on right away:

 • Check on revolving credit balances.
 Late payments and a high credit utilization ratio carry a lot of weight in your credit scores.
 Catching up on late credit card bills and other revolving credit balances can help your scores and prevent further damage.